mjingram/FoodTruckProject/README.md

 ### Technology Used

--Java
--Methods
+- Java
+- Methods
--Recursive Functions
+- Recursive Functions
+- Arrays
--Objects with:
+- Objects with:
-  *Private and Static Fields
+- Private and Static Fields
-  *Multiple Constructors
+- Multiple Constructors
-  *Getters and Setters
+- Getter and Setter Methods